 One of the huge problems with monofilament fishing lines is that they have too much line memory.
 Causing false casting and line tangling.

 the braided line became popular recently due to the relatively new enhancements that resulted in higher abrasive resistance.

 This line’s biggest advantage is that it practically does not have any stretching, it is very sensitive.
 Resulting in putting it on the top of the list for deep water fishing and sensing the first bite for its catch.

 Without having any harmful stretching when challenging an aggressive catch trying to pull the hook.

 To join a knot with this line will be difficult because they tend to slip, and they need to be cut by scissors when trimming for the next knot as they will not be cut by a nail clipper.
 Also, they cost much more than the monofilament lines.

 This fishing line has been introduced recently to the market as it has enhanced majorly over the last years.
 They are like the monofilament, yet they differ in their weight as they are much heavier.

 Their main feature is that they are invisible underwater, and they have super abrasion-resistant.
-Yet, they are not stronger than mono and more expensive.
+Yet, they are not stronger than mono and are more expensive.

 Fluorocarbon lines offer some flexible structure, but only under a lot of pressure when challenging a big catch without compromising casting precision and accuracy as they are extremely sensitive.